syaffers/souqnet-app/ARTICLE.md

 attribute.
 This is necessary for image uploading as files are passed as a separate `POST` variable.

-The filename does not have to match the route names in our `server.py`.
+:closed_book: The filename does not have to match the route names in our `server.py`.
 Let's create the remaining templates.
-We will just have placeholder text for now until we code the actual logic of the predictions. !!!
-ASIDE !!!
+We will just have placeholder text for now until we code the actual logic of the predictions.

 The results page: